project-meucci/thimm.github.io/docs/Farmerama/28-farming-films-rural-urban-connections-in-greece-and-fungi-to-manage-weeds.md

 ---
-title: 28: Farming films, rural-urban connections in Greece and fungi to manage weeds
+title: 28 Farming Films Rural Urban Connections In Greece And Fungi To Manage Weeds
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2017-11-26)